 mzTab files should make MS derived results easily accessible to scripting languages allowing bioinformaticians to develop software without the overhead of developing sophisticated parsing code.
 Since mzTab files will be comparatively small, the data from multiple experiments can be processed at once without requiring special resource management techniques.

 It should be possible to contain the complete final results of an MS-based proteomics/metabolomics experiment in a single file.
 This should furthermore reduce the complexity of sharing and processing an experiment’s final results. mzTab files should be able to store quantitative values for protein, peptide, and small molecule identifications.
-Furthermore, mzTab files should contain basic protein inference information and post-translational modification (PTM) position ambiguity information.
+Furthermore, mzTab files should contain basic protein inference information and modification position ambiguity information.
 Additionally, mzTab files should be able to report merged results from multiple search engines.

 It should be possible to merge results from multiple experiments / resources by simply concatenating the respective sections of an mzTab file.
 Thus, every record in an mzTab file should be self-contained.
 However, it must be highlighted that quantitative results cannot be directly compared between different experiments.